reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 in the exact version that is compatible with a given Spring Boot version (2.1.5.RELEASE in this case).
 Thus, we don't need to list every single dependency on our own and potentially get the version wrong.

-Also note that we apply the `java-library` plugin to all sub-modules.
+Also, note that we apply the `java-library` plugin to all sub-modules.
 This allows us to use the `api` configuration we'll later need in the module build files.

 ## Module Build Files